 An impairment loss occurs when the carrying amount of an asset exceeds its recoverable amount.
-This section shall be applied in accounting for the impairment of all assets other than the following, for which other sections of this framework establish impairment requirements:
+This section shall be applied in accounting for the impairment of all assets other than the following, for which other sections of this Standard establish impairment requirements:

-- (a) assets arising from employee benefits. - (b) financial assets.
+- (c) assets arising from employee benefits. - (d) financial assets.